-It didn’t happen overnight and it took some help and guidance, but I basically re-learned how to eat normally and accept who I was.
+It didn’t happen overnight but I basically re-learned how to eat normally and accept who I was.
 A big fear of stopping dieting is feeling out of control around food and gaining lots of weight.
 However, letting myself eat what I want didn’t mean I gained lots of weight.
 I settled at a weight and stayed around that same shape.
 The feelings of being out of control around food disappeared.
 I could eat chocolate without having to eat the whole block.
 One Tim Tam didn’t end up being the whole packet.
 I quit the gym as I realised I had only been going because I could see how many calories I burned on the cardio machines (which by the way are often highly inaccurate).
 I didn’t even like the gym!
 I began running instead – exercise that made me feel great and I enjoyed.
 Weight was no longer an obsession.

 But I NEED to lose weight!

 To be healthy you need to be a certain weight right?
 The short answer to that question is NO.

 Weight loss is still offered as the solution to improving health but when we know 95% of weight loss attempts are unsuccessful, it seems illogical to promote it.
 It just doesn’t work in the majority of cases.
 No matter what your size, you CAN focus on healthy habits which promote health no matter what you weigh.
 To learn more, check out this website.